Meet the Couple

 Kat & Stephanie are such complete dreamboats that I honestly felt like I was not cool enough to be at their wedding.
 I am so honored to have been a part of it.
 Folly Beach, South Carolina serves as a staple of their relationship and a frequented location for the two of them.
 It’s their home away from home, a place they love being.
 So it only made sense that they would hold a Folly Beach wedding day.

-Folly Beach Wedding Day
+Photos from Their Folly Beach Wedding Day

 For their first look, Kat came to the back porch of the house where Stephanie got ready.
 Kat brought her a single rose like the most romantic human I’ve ever met.
-We explored the property with then, then drove to the end of the street to explore the beach, the wild plant life, and to find the world’s most elusive lighthouse.
-Each time we’ve shot together, I’ve been struck by their connection, how easily they fit together, and how palpable their love is.
+We explored the property with them.
+Then, we drove to the end of the street to explore the beach, the wild plant life, and to find the world’s most elusive lighthouse.
+Each time we’ve photographed them, I’ve been struck by their connection, how easily they fit together, and how palpable their love is.

 Their wedding was simple and elegant while their personalities shone out of every moment.
 It was community-focused day, with everyone supporting them and pulling together because of their care for these women.

-Stephanie: Mine was seeing Kat walk down the steps from the other house on her way to come pick me up.
-And laughing as Raven said “cheater” 🙂 but I definitely teared up seeing her all dressed up and ready to get married.
+Stephanie: Mine was seeing Kat walk down the steps from the other house on her way to come pick me up and laughing as Raven said “cheater,” but I definitely teared up seeing her all dressed up and ready to get married.
 And also when I realized she was carrying a white rose.

-Kat: My friend Traliza deciding too early in the night that she was going to pull her clothes off, and I told her “too early” as she was pulling clothing off, and she put them back on and walked back to the low country boil table.
+Kat: My friend Traliza deciding too early in the night that she was going to pull her clothes off.
+And, I told her “too early” as she was pulling clothing off, and she put them back on and walked back to the low country boil table.